RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 When I create a new person in the DB, I like to spend a bit of time to add correct facts.
 In this flow, one can see the person add window, but the edit window does not appear and is not accessible while the Add DNA match modal window is open.
 That has inspired an approach that uses pseudo-persons.
+This also avoids creating database persons for matches unlikely to ever be identified.)

 1. Be sure you have a pseudo-person in the database named '[lev 0=initial] [_DNA]'.
 2. Use the Explorer window to select this Person.